Harnessing coherent-wave control for sensing applications: Conclusion

 We note two important considerations that motivate the practical implementation of coherent wavefront control strategies.
 First, the decay of sensitivity with source-detector separation is more severe in three dimensions: while in 2D the sensitivity scales as ${\cal S}^\text{2D}\propto 1/d^2$, in 3D it follows ${\cal S}^\text{3D}\propto 1/d^4$, making the signal diminish even more rapidly with depth, c.f.
 Table~\ref{tab:sensitivity_summary} and Appendix~\ref{sec:diffusion_in_remission_geometry}.
 Second, numerical studies in Secs.~\ref{sec:numerical_simulation_scalar},~\ref{sec:sensitivity_analytical_vector} focused on a localized absorber used to define sensitivity, but did not account for attenuation due to absorption throughout the bulk medium, common in biological tissue samples.
 While the microscopic expression for sensitivity remains unchanged in the presence of absorption, the resulting spatial profile of sensitivity map does change.
 As we demonstrated in our earlier work~\cite{2022_Bender_Coherent_Enhancement}, bulk absorption makes the banana-shaped sensitivity map shallower.
 The above considerations motivate further study and demonstrate the promise for WFS to enhance signal strength via constructive interference in order to counteract the degradation of sensitivity due to both geometric spreading and attenuation.

 From the practical standpoint, MREs offer a unique opportunity -- they {\it maximize} the detection sensitivity throughout the entire imaging volume, while requiring only the knowledge of the remission matrix that can be obtained {\it non-invasively}.
-Furthermore, the obtained relationship between enhancement in sensitivity and enhancement in remission suggests that standard inverse problem techniques can still be applied with WFS input, while enjoying significantly improved signal-to-noise and consequently penetration depth.
+Furthermore, our analysis of fluctuation of sensitivity in Appendix \ref{sec:fluctuations} shows that, in addition to enhancing the mean sensitivity, MREs also exhibit reduced realization-to-realization variability compared to random input.
+This robustness ensures that standard inverse-problem techniques can still be applied with wavefront-shaped input, but now with significantly improved signal-to-noise and consequently greater penetration depth.

 The next challenge is to translate these insights into experimental implementations that can overcome the constraints of the conventional DOT.
 The use of dynamic wavefront control in remission-based imaging needs to be explored in live biological systems, where temporal variations in tissue properties introduce additional complexity.
 Moreover, the question remains whether the principles demonstrated here can be extended to fluorescence and other optical contrast mechanisms that operate under highly scattering conditions.